Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 We enrolled 308 in the fall of 2013, 367 in the fall of 2014, 382 in the fall of 2015 and 361 in the fall of 2016.
 We expect the size of the freshman class to slowly increase in the next couple of years.

-What is the ethnic makeup of the School of Engineering?
+What is the ethnic makeup of the College of Engineering?

 The student body is quite diverse.
 The makeup resembles that of society in general, which is a strong point mentioned frequently by hiring managers and human resource professionals recruiting for engineers and computer scientists.
 In fall 2016, the undergraduate student body was 52 percent non-white and about 25 percent female.